dnsimple/dnsimple-support/content/articles/dnssec.md

 ## Managing DS records

-Whether the TLD of the domain requires the DS records to be set up with the DS-Data interface or the KEY-Data interface, you'll be able to manage your records.
-More details on how to add and remove DS records can be found in this [support article](/articles/manage-ds-record/).
+You'll be able to manage your records whether the TLD requires the DS records to be set up with the DS-Data interface or the KEY-Data interface.
+Read more about [managing DS records](/articles/manage-ds-record/).

 ## Key rotation

 DNSimple rotates key signing keys and zone signing keys every 90 days.
 Auto-rotation is mandatory.
 You can't disable it.

-- If your domain is registered with us and uses our authoritative name servers: we handle rotation of keys automatically.
+- If your domain is registered with us and uses our authoritative name servers: we handle key rotation automatically.
-- If your domain is NOT registered with us or DOES NOT uses our authoritative name servers: you'll receive an email notification with the new DS record whenever key rotation starts. **You'll need to rotate the DS records (remove the old record and add the new record) at your domain registrar within 7 days**.
+- If your domain is **not** registered with us or **does not** use our authoritative name servers: you'll receive an email notification with the new DS record whenever key rotation starts. **You'll need to rotate the DS records (remove the old record and add the new record) at your domain registrar within 7 days**.

 <warning>
 #### Failure to update the DS record at your registrar will result in downtime